Can Large Language Models Write Good Property-Based Tests?: Related Work

 \section{Related Work}

 To the best of our knowledge, no work has yet attempted to use LLMs to automate the creation of property-based tests.

-LLMs have been used to aid in various testing tasks, including: generating tests cases for search-based unit test generation~\cite{lemieux2023codamosa}, co-generating code and unit-tests in an interactive manner~\cite{lahiri2022interactive}, and generating unit tests~\cite{bareiss2022pradeltest,schafer2023testpilot}.
+LLMs have been used to aid in various testing tasks, including: generating tests cases for search-based unit test generation~\cite{lemieux2023codamosa}, co-generating code and unit-tests in an interactive manner~\cite{lahiri2022interactive}, and generating unit tests~\cite{bareiss2022pradeltest,schafer2023testpilot,rao2023cat,alshahwan2024automated}.
 TestPilot~\cite{schafer2023testpilot} uses fully automated prompt refinement when generating unit tests.
 In particular, when a test fails with an error, they enrich the prompt with various forms of information---including documentation snippets, the function signature, or the error encountered.
-A similar interaction mode could be used to improve \emph{generator validity} or \emph{property validity} in our approach.

 In contrast, in TiCoder~\cite{lahiri2022interactive}, the goal is to synthesize the implementation of a function from natural language.
 The system concretizes this natural language spec by generating possible unit tests for the function being synthesized, and asking the user to approve the correctness of suggested input/output pairs.
-We could use a similar approach to improve \emph{property soundness}, by breaking down the property assertions generated by our system into user-understandable chunks, and asking the user to confirm them.

-Regardless of whether they use machine learning, automated unit test generation techniques face from some of the challenges we have outlined.
-In Randoop~\cite{pacheco2007randoop}, the generated assertions are simply regression assertions.
-In this case, regression assertions simply capture the (possibly buggy) behavior of the program under test at test generation time, and so, their \emph{soundness} with respect to the system specification in question.
+Regardless of whether they use machine learning, automated unit test generation techniques face some of the challenges we have outlined.
+Randoop~\cite{pacheco2007randoop} generates only regression assertions.
+Regression assertions simply capture the (possibly buggy) behavior of the program under test at test generation time, and so, their \emph{soundness} with respect to the system specification is in question.
 The $\mu$Test~\cite{fraser2010mutest} approach uses mutation testing to reduce the number of assertions, and has been adopted in test suite generation systems such as Evosuite~\cite{fraser2011evosuite} and Pynguin~\cite{lukasczyk2022pynguin}.
-This addresses the \emph{strength} of assertions, by keeping around only those assertions which can kill mutants.
+This addresses the \emph{completeness} of assertions, by keeping around only those assertions which can kill mutants.
 However, the problem of assertion \emph{soundness} remains.

 The field of \emph{oracle generation} typically considers the problem of generating an \emph{oracle} (i.e., a set of property assertions) for a given test case that lacks assertions.
 One idea is to extract these from structured natural language information, such as JavaDoc comments.
 From JavaDoc comments, TORADOCU~\cite{goffi2016toradocu} extracts exception oracles; MeMO~\cite{blasi2016Memo} extracts metamorphic relation oracles; and CallMeMaybe~\cite{blasi2023callmemaybe} extracts temporal property oracles.
 Of course, imprecision in the JavaDoc comments may lead to unsound assertions.
 However, the approaches have the potential to detect bugs in the implementation being analyzed, unlike regression oracles.
 As these tools use traditional NLP, the concerns of validity are less severe than for hallucination-prone LLM-based techniques.